Brazil’s Bolsonaro causes global outrage over Amazon fires

 German Chancellor Angela Merkel said her country and others will talk with Brazil about reforestation in the Amazon once the fires have been extinguished.

-“Of course (this is) Brazilian territory, but we have a question here of the rainforests that is really a global question,” she said.
+“Of course (this is) Brazilian territory, but we have a question here of the rainforests that is really a global question,” she said Sunday.
 “The lung of our whole Earth is affected, and so we must find common solutions.”

 Fires are common during Brazil’s dry season, but this year has set an alarming record.
 The country’s National Space Research Institute, which monitors deforestation, has recorded more than 77,000 wildfires in Brazil this year.
 That is an 85% rise over last year, and about half of the fires have been in the Amazon region.